 Deep learning algorithms are applied to customer data in CRM systems, social media and other online data to better segment clients, predict churn and detect fraud.
 The financial industry is relying more and more on deep learning to deliver stock price predictions and execute trades at the right time.
 In the healthcare industry deep learning networks are exploring the possibility of repurposing known and tested drugs for use against new diseases to shorten the time before the drugs are made available to the general public.

-Governmental institutions are also turning to deep learning for help to get real-time insights into metric like food production and energy infrastructure by analyzing satellite imagery.
+Governmental institutions are also turning to deep learning features for help to get real-time insights into metric like food production and energy infrastructure by analyzing satellite imagery.

 The list can go on, but one thing is clear: given the use cases and enthusiasm for deep learning, we can expect large investments to be made to further perfect this technology, and more and more of the current challenges to be solved in the future.